 Funder: Department of Housing and Urban Development

-This opportunity will provide approximately $10 million to support a National Fund Manager (NFM) responsible for designing and managing a Lead-Safe and Healthy Homes Financing Fund Demonstration.
-The Fund's goal is to accelerate the reduction of residential lead exposure—particularly childhood lead poisoning—and improve housing-related health outcomes in low-income communities.
-The NFM will leverage public funds to attract private capital, structure financing mechanisms, and support technical assistance.
-The Fund will aggregate and deploy capital through loans, grants, and other financial products to state, regional, and local governments and nonprofit organizations, particularly focusing on 1–4 unit properties in low-income areas.
-HUD will retain oversight of compliance, fund structure, and performance.
+This funding opportunity will select a single National Fund Manager (NFM) to design, capitalize, and manage a national Lead-Safe and Healthy Homes Financing Demonstration Fund.
+The Fund’s purpose is to pool public and private capital to accelerate the reduction of residential lead exposure (especially childhood lead poisoning) and improve housing-related health conditions in low-income communities across the U.S. The NFM will use the $10 million federal award to attract and leverage at least $40 million in private investment, structure financing mechanisms, and provide technical assistance.
+The Fund will support local, regional, and state programs that provide loans, grants, and other financial products for lead hazard remediation and healthy homes interventions.
+HUD will maintain oversight but will not participate in individual investment decisions.